Election fraud, QAnon, Jan. 6: Far-right extremists in Germany read from a pro-Trump script

 “We have seen far-right actors try to claim election fraud since at least 2016, but it didn’t take off,” said Miro Dittrich, a CeMAS researcher who preserved the “Day X” chat logs and shared them with The Post.
 “When Trump started telling the ‘big lie,' it became a big issue in Germany, sometimes bigger than the pandemic, because far-right groups and the AfD are carefully monitoring the success Trump is having with this narrative.”

 Some observers doubt that narrative’s significance.
 Detlef Junker, a leading German historian of the U.S. at the University of Heidelberg, blamed a “lunatic fringe.”
-But beliefs travel quickly from the fringe to society’s mainstream, especially on the Internet, said Cynthia Miller-Idriss, a specialist in political extremist and German subcultures at American University.
+But beliefs travel quickly from the fringe to society’s mainstream, especially on the Internet, said Cynthia Miller-Idriss, a specialist in political extremism and German subcultures at American University.

 The process is accelerated, she said, when well-known American figures can be made into messengers of fringe ideas.
 Former Trump Cabinet members, for instance, loom large for far-right extremists known as Reichsbürgers.
 Some believe a U.S.-backed shadow government is preparing to liberate them from their own state.